Jewish Holiday List

 When are Jewish holidays this year?
 Use our updated Jewish holiday list to plan your celebrations and share traditions with family and friends.
-The following major holidays are happening in 2021 (Jewish Years 5781-5782).
-Note that holidays begin at sundown of the previous day.
+The following major holidays are happening in 2022 (Jewish Years 5782-5783).
+Note that holidays begin at sundown on the previous day.

 Tu B’shevat - January 25